 The Merriam-Webster dictionary definition is: “Authentication (verb): to prove or serve to prove to be real, true, or genuine”.
 In the domain of ID Professionals, this definition can be used as a starting point.

-Some of the contexts which ID Professionals will encounter Authentication include:
+Some of the contexts which ID Professionals will encounter Authentication include:Look we are either talking about Identity Proofing OR authentication (with the factors POST enrollment) can we please please please not conflate these things.
+Just read NIST 800-63-3 or Sarah Squire’s talk from RSA. authentication is not prooving you are who you say you are.

 Credential authentication: can include a) a form of document verification where the credential is a controlled document issued by an authority; or b) a form of user login where a credential and authenticator are used to prove that the credential is presented and controlled by the true owner.